U.S. Route 90: Mississippi

 The description of US 90's route in Mississippi is explained in State Code § 65-3-3.

 Prior to Hurricane Katrina, Mississippi's portion of US 90 was entirely four-lanes except for a very short segment at the state's west end leading to the old Pearl River Bridge into Louisiana.
 That segment of old highway is obviated for most purposes by an extension of the four-lane roadway from its split with US 90 to I-10 just east of the much newer Pearl Bridge.

-Before Hurricane Camille in 1969, the 26 mi stretch of US 90 from the Bay St. Louis Bridge at the west end to the Biloxi Bay Bridge at the east was one of the most scenic roadways in the south, offering beautiful views of the Gulf of Mexico on its south side and lovely mansions — some antebellum — on its north.
-The median featured many old, stately oak trees, a good number of which survived the storm.
+Before Hurricane Camille in 1969, the 26 mi stretch of US 90 from the Bay St. Louis Bridge at the west end to the Biloxi Bay Bridge at the east had views of the Gulf of Mexico on its south side and mansions — some antebellum — on its north.
+The median featured many old oak trees, a number of which survived the storm.

 Many segments and important bridges were heavily damaged or destroyed by Hurricane Katrina in 2005.
 With the opening of two lanes of the Biloxi Bay Bridge on November 1, 2007, the entire route is now restored.
 Reconstruction projects continue on much of the highway and lane closures are common.
 Substantial completion of all US 90 Katrina-related road work in this state was scheduled to have been completed by now.

 'US Highway 90 Project History' recounts in some detail this roadway's colorful past in Mississippi, dating back to the early 20th century when it was part of the Old Spanish Trail.
 The pdf document is available at the 'Project Updates' page of the Mississippi Department of Transportation's website (www.gomdot.com).